Accessibility in Social Media

 How to Add Alternative Text to Social Posts

 Almost every post includes at least one image.
-Images are the main way information is shared on social media, so it is necessary to ensure that all images have alternative text, also known as alt text.
+Since images are key for sharing information on social media, it's essential to include alt text for all images.
 Alt text is descriptive text of visual graphics that is used when content is unavailable to a user.
-Alt text is usually read via a screen reader, and it can also be displayed if an image fails to load.
+A screen reader typically reads alt text and can also be displayed if an image fails to load.

 Here are some general tips for writing good alt text for social media:

-• Keep it short and simple.
-Try to use 100 characters or less.
+- Keep it short and straightforward.
+Try to use 100 characters or fewer.

 Some examples of good alt text: